top of page

 Catchment Coordinator

-I grew up in Paekākāriki, immersed in nature.
-After studying marine biology and philosophy, I earned a BSc and Masters in Marine Conservation.
-I worked as an environmental science technician in water quality and ecology, expanding my knowledge into freshwater environments.
-Now, as catchment coordinator for Wai Connection - Tatai Ki Te Wai, I’m excited to support the Hawke's Bay community in protecting and enhancing our wai, from the mountains to the sea.
+Jane grew up in Paekākāriki, immersed in nature, and holds a Masters of Science in Marine Conservation.
+She has worked as an environmental science technician in water quality and ecology and enjoys supporting Hawke's Bay communities in protecting and enhancing our wai, from the mountains to the sea.

 Based in Hawke's Bay